ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 - Ask questions.
 - Complete my draft pull request in stingray.
 - Apart from this i will also Write a blog to track my progess every week.
+- I will discuss the project progress in every week, issues that i will be facing.

 ### Community Bonding Period (May 9th - June 1st)
+- Discuss the project implementation with mentors in detail.
+- Finalize project goals and refine the implementation plan.
 - Set up the development environment, including database and API tools.
-- Finalize project goals and refine the implementation plan.
+- Document the installtion process of Heasarc Software.
+- Go through the stingray API documentation to understand its functionalities.

 ### Week 1 (June 2nd - June 8th)
 - Implement scripts to fetch and store observations from HEASARC.